soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E4_FAIR-WissKI_en.md

 ---

-## Semantics are central to WissKI
+## Semantics are Central to WissKI

 From semantics to usable research data: